 Magnesium is an important nutrient that the body needs functions in the body.
 It affects muscle and nerve function, blood sugar levels, blood pressure, heart health and bone strength.
-Find out which are the Best Foods High in Magnesium to stay healthy.
+Find out which are the Best Foods High in Magnesium and the major Health Benefits of Magnesium.

 Best Foods High in Magnesium

 Magnesium is an essential mineral that performs a host of necessary functions.
 It helps your body utilize other minerals and vitamins and is vital for the right functioning of muscles and nerves, including the heart.
 Studies show that people who live in areas with hard water have less cardiovascular disease, and hard water is the result of high levels of magnesium and calcium.

 It helps the body turn glucose into energy and helps regulate body temperature.
 Magnesium is used as a laxative, a sleep aid and an antacid.
 About 50 percent of the magnesium people get in your diet is absorbed by the small intestine, and the rate goes up if you’re deficient in the mineral.
 Another good thing about magnesium is that it’s found in a variety of foods.

 What are the symptoms of magnesium deficiency?

 According to Healthline, early signs of low magnesium include nausea, vomiting, weakness and decreased appetite.
 Read 6 Huge Magnesium Deficiency Symptoms here.

 Magnesium supplements are available over the counter at most supermarkets and pharmacies, but registered dietitians say it is preferable to eat whole foods containing magnesium naturally to prevent a magnesium deficiency.

 |Beef, ground, 90% lean||3 ounces||20||5|